codac-team/codac/doc/doc/tutorial/04-own-contractor/index.rst

 | Simon Rohou, Benoît Desrochers, Luc Jaulin, *ICRA 2020*
 | `Download the paper <http://simon-rohou.fr/research/datasso/datasso_paper.pdf?PHPSESSID=88a679b3n54fh04kt3l5lnmvv6>`_

 Here is a video providing an overview of the problem and how to solve it.
-This is mainly the object of this Lesson D and the next ones, that will deal with the dynamics of the robot.
+This is mainly the object of this Lesson D and the next one, that will deal with the dynamics of the robot.

 .. raw:: html